Explore the many ways you can invest with Fidelity. Learn more (PDF)

 Individual retirement accounts (IRAs)

-A Roth IRA is a tax-advantaged retirement account where you make after-tax contributions and withdraw those contributions tax-free and penalty-free at any time and for any reason.
-You can withdraw earnings tax-free and penalty-free once the 5-year aging requirement is satisfied and are age 59½ or older, or meet one of several exemptions (disability, qualified first-time home purchase, or death among others).
+A Roth IRA is a tax-advantaged account where you make after-tax contributions and withdraw those contributions tax-free and penalty-free at any time and for any reason.
+Earnings on those contributions can be withdrawn tax-free and penalty-free once you are age 59½ or older, and at least five years have elapsed since the beginning of the tax year when you made your first contribution.
+Withdrawals can also be made without penalty if you are eligible for one of several exemptions, including disability, qualified first-time home purchase, or qualified education expenses, among others.

 With a Roth IRA, you contribute money that's already been taxed (that is, "after-tax" dollars).
 Any earnings in a Roth IRA have the potential to grow tax-free as long as they stay in the account.
 Withdrawals of earnings from Roth IRAs are federal income tax-free and penalty-free if a 5-year aging period has been met and the account owner is age 59½ or over, disabled, or deceased.
 Roth IRAs are not subject to required minimum distribution (RMD) rules during the lifetime of the original owner, so you can leave your assets in the Roth IRA where they have the potential to continue to grow.